 You can comment on your experience even if you are paying for your care privately – so long as the service provider also provides NHS care.

 Feedback should be made within the "Leave review" area of the NHS service provider profile page.
 This area is not suitable for making general political points about NHS services.
 Feedback from members of staff will not be accepted.
-Comments solicited by service providers or a related party are not permitted.
+Service providers may promote the ratings and reviews service and encourage you to leave reviews.
+If service providers are promoting the ratings and review service they must do so equally and openly and must not ask about the content of your review, make any aspect of your care conditional upon you giving a review (or the content of it) or solicit positive only reviews.
 Service providers must not post comments on behalf of patients, their friends or family members.

-Ratings and comments must be about events within the past two years.
-Once the event described in a comment we've published is more than two years old, it is removed from the service's profile, along with any associated ratings and information.
+Ratings and comments must be about events within the past 2 years.
+Once the event described in a comment we've published is more than 2 years old, it is removed from the service's profile, along with any associated ratings and information.

 Complaining about another person's comment

 If you think someone's contribution to the website breaks our rules you can alert one of our moderators by selecting the "Report as unsuitable" link directly beneath the comment.
 Reporting a comment will not delete it but will temporarily remove it and ensure we look at it as soon as possible.
 The moderators will then decide whether to remove it permanently or reinstate it.

 The NHS website does not remove reviews in situations where organisations and reviewers disagree about the facts disclosed in a review.
 Our policy is to be impartial and it is not possible to determine what happened or who is right about the reviewer's experience.

 Relevance, civility and decency